 With Thanksgiving right around the corner, the Tips on Trips and Camps girls, want to say how thankful and appreciative we are for allowing us to make your kids summer amazing.
 Just wanted to remind everyone that there are some great new opportunities available for Summer 2018.
 Give us a call when you’re ready to start planning!
 Wishing everyone a Happy and Healthy Holiday Season!

 For years I have been a summer camp advisor helping families find great summer programs for students.
+I’ve come up with a list of the Top 10 Indoor Activities For Kids that you could implement.
 I counsel parents on how to prepare their children for that perfect program that may encompass how to play sports or a multitude of other activities.
 Parents want to find the best summer program and be ensured that their children have the easiest transition possible.
 However, when their child steps off the bus after spending weeks away at a sleepover camp (or teen travel, cultural immersion, community service, language, adventure, special needs, summer learning, or homestay program), it is almost inevitable that they will have had changed.
 They will have experienced new opportunities, have had increased responsibilities, and faced new and exciting challenges.
 How can these new teachings be continued during the year?

 CHORES: At a summer sleep away camp or teen program your child made beds, swept floors, bussed tables, and, yes, even cleaned the toilets!
 This is a golden opportunity!
 Parents should evaluate whether these kinds of responsibilities should be continued at home.
 At an overnight summer program, these chores are actually fun!